DePoyster/joe-depoyster/README.md

-# Joe DePoyster Resume Website
+# Joe DePoyster Artsy Website thing
-## Simple website project to grow Node, Express, React and Bootstrap skills
+## Simple website for fun
 ## The website is currently being hosted at joe-depoyster.azure-websites.net